1907 German federal election

 Federal elections were held in Germany on 25 January 1907.
 Despite the Social Democratic Party (SPD) receiving a clear plurality of votes, they were hampered by the unequal constituency sizes that favoured rural seats.
 As a result, the Centre Party remained the largest party in the Reichstag after winning 101 of the 397 seats, whilst the SPD won only 43.
 Voter turnout was 84.7%.

-This election was known as the "Hottentot election" due to the scandal over the ongoing genocide of the Khoisan people in German South West Africa.
+This election was known as the "Hottentot election" due to the scandal over the ongoing Herero and Nama genocide perpetrated by colonial authorities in German South West Africa.